 Frequently Asked Questions

 These are some of the Frequently Asked Questions (FAQs) we are asked and should cover most enquiries about Wegnalls Willow Coffins.
-If you think of a question we haven’t answered, please get in touch via the contact page.
+If you have a question we haven’t answered, please get in touch via the contact page.

 Are your willow coffins suitable for burial?